Thesaban: City municipality

 When first organized in 1934, the minimum qualifications for city status were a population of 30,000 with a density of 1,000 per km2.
 In 1939 the required population density was increased to 2,000 per km2, along with the addition of a financial requirement.
 In 1953 the population density requirement was again raised, to 3,000 per km2, before being removed entirely in 2000.

-For 22 years, from 1972 to 1994, as well as between March and November 1936, there was only one city municipality in Thailand, which is Chiang Mai, as in 1972 Bangkok had been changed from city municipality, to special governed district.
+For 22 years, from 1972 to 1994, as well as between March and November 1936, there was only one city municipality in Thailand, which was Chiang Mai, as in 1972 Bangkok had been changed from city municipality, to special governed district.
 Until 1972 there were three city municipalities: Chiang Mai, Phra Nakhon (now Bangkok), and Thonburi (now part of Bangkok).
 In 1994, Nakhon Si Thammarat town municipality became the second city municipality of Thailand, and the first in the south.